A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

-ZF-7329 was observed for $\sim10h$ in $K$-band with MOSFIRE reaching a continuum S/N of $\sim17$.
+ZF-UDS-7329 was observed for $\sim10$~h in $K$-band with MOSFIRE reaching a continuum S/N of $\sim17$.
 However, S18 was unable to obtain a spectroscopic redshift confirmation for this source due to the limited wavelength coverage.
-Our NIRSpec observations show the clear spectral shape of this object and our {\tt slinefit}\footnote{https://github.com/cschreib/slinefit} redshift estimate puts it at $z=3.207$.
-The Balmer break of this galaxy is smoother compared to our other five galaxies and the spectral features have transitioned to a D4000 break suggesting a much older underlying stellar population \citep{Bruzual1983}.
-However, degeneracies between dust and SFH can make the interpretation difficult.
+Our NIRSpec observations show the clear spectral shape of this object and our {\tt slinefit} (https://github.com/cschreib/slinefit) redshift estimate puts it at $z=3.207^{+0.002}_{-0.001}$.
+The Balmer break of this galaxy is smoother compared to the other galaxies in our sample and the spectral features have transitioned to a D4000 break suggesting a much older underlying stellar population \citep{Bruzual1983}.
+However, degeneracies between dust and star formation history (SFH) can make the interpretation difficult.
 Thus, we use {\tt FAST++} \citep{Schreiber2018b} to perform full spectral fitting of our galaxies to constrain their SFHs.